SamHCoco/Design-Patterns/README.md

 It is typically used when we need to perform multiple different operations on the same object.

 ### Structural Design Patterns

+#### Adapter
+The adapter pattern is designed to allow objects with incompatible interfaces to collaborate.

+With the object adapter pattern, we implement a class that bridges the difference between an expected interface and an existing class. *(Note: Interface is the collection of all the methods that an object has)*